Mjolnir42/epk/README.md

     Additional lines are ignored.

-    ReadFrom returns io.ErrUnexpectedEOF if no data line could be found as well as any error that occured.
+    ReadFrom returns io.ErrUnexpectedEOF if no data line could be found as well as any error that occurred.

 func (e *EncryptedPrivateKey) Armor() (string, error)